abhitechdojo/maven-scala-spark/readme.md

-# Automated Integration Testing with Docker, Maven and Jenkins
+# Automated Integration Testing of Spark applications with Docker, Maven and Jenkins

 ## Introduction